VC-Mian/AI_VTuber/README.md

 # Project_MEI

+> **📍 STATUS:** (WIP) Basic Features added, streamable.

-This is MEIBO an AI VTuber that interacts with Twitch viewers in real-time.
+This is Meibo an AI VTuber that interacts with Twitch viewers in real-time.
-Inspired by Vedal who programed the AI Vtuber on Twutch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.
+Inspired by Vedal who programed the AI Vtuber on Twitch, Neuro-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.

 ## Personality